ajobayer/demo-webapp-iac/README.md

  - An [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/) to the public subnets to handle inbound traffic.
  - ALB path-based routes for each ECS service to route the inbound traffic to the correct service.
  - Centralized container logging with [Amazon CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

-## Why use AWS CloudFormation with Amazon ECS?

-Using CloudFormation to deploy and manage services with ECS has a number of nice benefits over more traditional methods ([AWS CLI](https://aws.amazon.com/cli), scripting, etc.).

 #### Infrastructure-as-Code